nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 Commands include `run_id`, `action`, `args`, `source`, and `correlation_id`.
 CSC validates action verbs and timing; legal commands execute at the next window.
 All outcomes are recorded in the Decision Journal with `origin: external:<source>`.

+### Checkpoint 1 — Inbound Command Channel
+Added /commands HTTP intake with a deterministic queue.
+Commands validated for run_id, verb, and dedup by correlation_id.
+Applied at legal windows; all outcomes journaled with origin and correlation_id.